fominos/fominos/README.md

 ## Hi, I'm Katia 👋
 ### Education and Qualification

-I am currently undergoing professional retraining in the field of Data Science.
-Throughout this program, I have studied:
+I have successfully completed professional retraining in Data Science and obtained my diploma in April 2025.
+The comprehensive program covered the following key areas:

 <li> Fundamentals of Analytics and Statistics
 <li> Data visualization fundamentals